 The 10 Best Seaside Towns On The Costa del Sol

 If you're looking for sunshine, it doesn't get much better than the Costa del Sol.
-Very much the 'Promised Land' for sun-worshippers, Costa del Sol is blessed with bronzed beaches and a glitzy nightlife to match.
+Very much the 'Promised Land' for sun-worshippers, the Costa del Sol is blessed with bronzed beaches and a glitzy nightlife to match.
 With almost as many towns as sunny days, you'll be spoiled for choice on where to stay and that's where we step in.
-So forget the rest - these are the best seaside towns in Costa del Sol.
+So forget the rest - these are the best resorts in Costa del Sol.

 Torremolinos is one of the best-loved destinations along the Costa del Sol.
 It boasts a spectacular Blue Flag beach decked out with beach bars and sunbeds.
 At dusk, watch the bustling promenade come to life with lively partygoers.

 Once a fishing village, Fuengirola has grown into one of the most popular family-friendly destinations along the Sunshine Coast.
 Think harbours, golden beaches and plenty of traditional Spanish tidbits to satisfy your thirst for culture.

 Lap up the luxury in marvellous Marbella.
 This high-brow hotspot boasts shimmering beaches brimming with glitz and glamour.
 From the visitors to the boutiques, you'll be at the heart of all the splendour here.